sadmansk/Paper-FOSS-Theme/README.md

 # Paper FOSS Icons
 This icon theme based on the two GTK Icon Themes, [Paper from Sam Hewitt](https://github.com/snwh/paper-icon-theme) and [Papirus](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme).
+It's aiming to provide a consistent and minimalistic look to your device.

 ## Icons
 Only apps from the F-Droid Store will be supported.